kvchen/uninstallgentoo/README.md

 ## Commands

-To send commands via chat, preface the commands with the right-facing angle bracket (`>`):
+To send commands via chat, preface the commands with an exclamation point (`!`):

 ```
-> rm -rf / --no-preserve-root
+!rm -rf / --no-preserve-root
 ```

 To use commands involving modifier keys, use the same notation but leave spaces between the keys being pressed:

 ```
-> ctrl c
+!ctrl c
 ```

 Note that this also works for keys that retain their modifiers between commands:

 ```
-> capslock
+!capslock
 ```

 A full list of usable non-character keys is available in the [commands](https://github.com/kvchen/uninstallgentoo/blob/master/docs/commands.md) list.